Nvidia Rubin Platform and What a 90% Drop in AI Costs Means for the Apps You Use

 The Numbers Behind Nvidia Rubin

-For the tech curious, here’s what Rubin delivers according to TechRepublic.
+For the tech curious, this is what Rubin delivers according to TechRepublic.

 PFLOPS stands for petaflops.
 One petaflop equals one quadrillion calculations per second.
 These numbers are absurd.
 But the takeaway is simple.
 Much faster, much cheaper AI.